 - Polyaromatic hydrocarbons (PAHs) SCDM contains cancer slope factor and IUR values for benzo(a)pyrene.
-When a slope factor and/or IUR are not available for similar PAHs listed in SCDM, SCDM applies TEFs to determine values for these substances.
-PAH-specific TEFs are obtained from EPA's Provisional Guidance for Quantitative Risk Assessment of Polycyclic Aromatic Hydrocarbons (EPA/600/R-93/089), July 1993. - Polychlorinated dibenzo-dioxins and furans SCDM contains cancer slope factor, inhalation unit risk (IUR) and RfD values for 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD).
+When a slope factor and/or IUR are not available for similar PAHs listed in SCDM, SCDM applies relative potency factors (RPFs) to determine values for these substances.
+PAH-specific RPFs are obtained from EPA's Provisional Guidance for Quantitative Risk Assessment of Polycyclic Aromatic Hydrocarbons (EPA/600/R-93/089), July 1993.
+RPFs are not used to generate non-cancer values for PAHs (e.g., RfD or RfC). - Polychlorinated dibenzo-dioxins and furans SCDM contains cancer slope factor, inhalation unit risk (IUR) and RfD values for 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD).
 When a slope factor, IUR and/or RfD are not available for similar dioxins and furans listed in SCDM, SCDM applies toxicity equivalence factors (TEFs) to determine the values for these substances.
 Substance-specific TEFs are obtained from EPA's Recommended Toxicity Equivalence Factors (TEFs) for Human Health Risk Assessments of 2,3,7,8-Tetrachlorodibenzo-p-dioxin and Dioxin-Like Compounds (EPA/100/R 10/005), December 2010.
-All members of this class are assigned the weight of evidence (WOE) assigned to TCDD, which is currently B2. - • - Xylenes Values are provided for o-xylene, m-xylene and p-xylene.
+All members of this class are assigned the weight of evidence (WOE) assigned to TCDD, which is currently B2. - Xylenes Values are provided for o-xylene, m-xylene and p-xylene.
 If no data can be found in the specified references for the individual substances, but data are available for the generic class of xylenes, SCDM assigns the generic value to the individual substances.
 The class of xylenes is a relatively small set of isomers that are likely to occur as mixtures.
 The class also is well defined in that the generic class (e.g., xylenes) almost always refers to a mixture of all members of the class (o-, m-, and p-xylene).
 The expected similarity in chemical behavior for members of each class, as well as the likelihood that they will occur as mixtures, makes using data from mixtures reasonable.